College Factual by our College Data Analytics Team

 496 Full-Time Undergraduates

 Tabor College is a private not-for-profit institution located in Hillsboro, Kansas.
-The location of Tabor is a good match for students who are interested in living in a college town while they pursue their degree.
+The rural area surrounding Tabor is great for students who love a peaceful atmosphere.

 Get more details about the location of Tabor College.